UjfaA/quiz/README.md

-Development of this projec is continued here: https://github.com/UjfaA/SpringQuiz
+Development of this project is continued here: https://github.com/UjfaA/SpringQuiz